 Other risks are:

 You will have many visits with your doctor and tests before your surgery:

 - Complete physical exam

 - Visits with your doctor to make sure medical problems (such as , , and heart or lung diseases) are being treated well

 If you are a smoker, you should stop several weeks before the surgery.
-Your nurse or doctor can help.
+Your health care provider can help.

 During the weeks before your surgery:

-- You may need to stop taking aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), vitamin E, clopidogrel (Plavix), warfarin (Coumadin), and any other drugs like these.
+- You may need to stop taking aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), vitamin E, clopidogrel (Plavix), warfarin (Coumadin), and any other medicines like these.